zeevmoney/atom-node/README.md

 // or

 let params = {
-  stream: "STREAM_NAME", // your target stream name
+  table: "STREAM_NAME", // your target stream name
   data: [{name: "iron", last_name: "Beast"},
          {name: "iron2", last_name: "Beast2"}], // Array with any data and any structure.
 }